HewlettPackard/OpenShift-on-SimpliVity/README.md

 **Version Installed:** OCP 4.1 released!

-## Introduction: What these playbooks are doing
+## Introduction: Purpose of these playbooks

 The OCP 4.1 installer supports two deployments scenarios: IPI and UPI. **I**nstaller‑**P**rovisioned **I**nfrastructure (IPI) is only supported on AWS for now.
 Because we deploy on vSphere, we use the **U**ser-**P**rovisioned **I**nfrastructure (UPI) scenario which means we need to provision... the infrastructure (surprise!).